solo-io/wasm/docs/content/reference/cli/wasme_deploy_gloo.md

 ### Options inherited from parent commands

 ```
       --config string    optional config that will be passed to the filter. accepts an inline string.
   -d, --debug            debug mode
       --dry-run          print output any configuration changes to stdout rather than applying them to the target file / kubernetes cluster
       --id string        unique id for naming the deployed filter. this is used for logging as well as removing the filter. when running wasme deploy istio, this name must be a valid Kubernetes resource name.
-      --insecure          allow connections to SSL registry without certs
-  -p, --password string   registry password
-      --plain-http        use plain http and not https
       --root-id string   optional root ID used to bind the filter at the Envoy level. this value is normally read from the filter image directly.
-  -u, --username string   registry username
   -v, --verbose          verbose output
 ```

 ### SEE ALSO